evolvedbinary/hsg-project-wiki/Setup.md

 ### Commit your work and push it to GitHub

 1. With a file from the repository open in oXygen, open the Tools dropdown menu, and select `Open current repository in GitHub Desktop`.
 This will open GitHub Desktop, with the current repository selected.

+1. You will see a button in the toolbar, called `Fetch origin`.
+Click on this to make sure you have the latest version of everyone else's work from this repository.

-You will see a list of files you have modified.
+1. In the left-hand pane, you will see a tab, called `Changes`, with a list of files you have modified.
 Confirm which files you want to commit by selecting (or unselecting) the checkboxes next to each file.
-GitHub desktop will show you a preview of the changes you have made.
+Clicking on any file bring up a summary of the changes you made to the file (known as a "diff").

 1. Enter a brief summary of the changes in the `Summary` field.
 If the description is too long, use the `Description` field.

 1. Once you've confirmed that the files and summary/description are correct, select `Commit to master`.

+1. As soon as you make a commit, the `Fetch Origin` toolbar button will become `Push Origin`, meaning that you have at least one local commit that have not yet been pushed to GitHub's servers.

-1. Once you've made all of your commits, select `Sync` to synchronize your changes to GitHub.
+1. Once you've made all of your commits, select `Push Origin` to push your changes to GitHub.
+(The `Push Origin` button will now return to `Fetch Origin`, and you will receive an email confirmation of your commit from the hsg-commits mailing list.)

 ### Publish your work to hsg

 1. Publish the changes to hsg in oXygen using the Tools dropdown menu > `Upload current file to history.state.gov`.

     Before you publish the first time, you must first enter the password provided to you during your training for the hsg production servers.
-To do this, in oXygen's Tools toolbar dropdown menu, select `Enter server credentials`.
+To do this, in oXygen's Tools toolbar dropdown menu under the `Setup & maintenance section`, select `5.
+Enter server credentials`.

 ## Keeping up with everyone's latest work